 The State shall establish an "arduous pay" program to provide additional compensation to FLSA exempt employees assigned to WWGs E and SE when there is no other way to recognize the performance of additional duties and responsibility which clearly exceed the normal demands of an employee's classification/position.
-Employees shall be eligible for this pay differential for up to four months per fiscal year (or per event for emergencies involving loss of life or property).
+Employees shall be eligible for this pay differential for up to four (4) months per fiscal year, or per event for emergencies involving loss of life or property, if the following conditions are met:

-Requests for arduous pay shall be made to the California Department of Human Resources (CalHR) on a case-by-case basis by the employing department.
-CalHR shall evaluate said requests based on whether it satisfies all of the following:

-A. Non-negotiable Deadline or Extreme Urgency

-The work must have a deadline or completion date that cannot be controlled by the employee or his/her supervisor, or must constitute an extreme urgency.
-The deadline or extreme urgency must impose upon the employee an immediate and urgent demand for his/her work that cannot be avoided or mitigated by planning, rescheduling, postponement or rearrangement of work, or modification of the deadline.

-B. Work Exceeds Normal Work Hours and Normal Productivity

-The work must be extraordinarily demanding and time consuming, and of a nature that significantly exceeds the normal work week and work productivity expectations of the employee's work assignment.
+- A. There is a nonnegotiable deadline or extreme urgency; - The work must have a deadline or completion date that cannot be controlled by the employee or their supervisor or must constitute an extreme urgency.
+The deadline or extreme urgency must impose upon the employee an immediate and urgent demand for their work that cannot be avoided or mitigated by planning, rescheduling, postponement or rearrangement of work, or modification of the deadline. - B. Work exceeds normal work hours and normal productivity; - 1.
+The work must be extraordinarily demanding and time consuming, and of a nature that significantly exceeds the normal work week and work productivity expectations of the employee's work assignment. - 2.
 Employees who are excluded from FLSA are expected to work variable work schedules as necessary to meet the demands of the job.
 This pay differential is not intended for employees who regularly or occasionally work in excess of the normal work week to meet normal workload demands.
-It is intended where in addition to working a significant number of hours in excess of the normal work week, there is a demand for and achievement of greater productivity or result.

-C. Work is Unavoidable

-The work must be of a nature that it cannot be postponed, redistributed, modified, reassigned or otherwise changed in any way to provide relief.
+It is intended where in addition to working a significant number of hours in excess of the normal work week, there is a demand for and achievement of greater productivity or result. - C. Work is unavoidable; - 1.
+The work must be of a nature that it cannot be postponed, redistributed, modified, reassigned or otherwise changed in any way to provide relief. - D. Work involves extremely heavy workload; - 1.

-D. Work Involves Extremely Heavy Workload

 The work is of a nature that it cannot be organized or planned to enable time off in exchange for the extra hours worked.
 The absence from work would cause difficulty or hardship on others and would result in other critical work not being completed.
 Occasional heavy workload of less than 12 to 14 days in duration would not normally satisfy this requirement because time off can be arranged as compensation for this demand.